Greek chaos brings valuations headache for fund firms

 Hedge fund Horizon Capital Management told investors on Tuesday it had suspended NAV calculation, subscriptions and exits from its funds because it could not value Greek assets, which accounted for nearly a third of the fund.

-The $100 million Kairos International Sicav - Small Cap fund LP68226002, which has investments in Mytilineos Holdings (MYTr.AT) as part of its less than 5 percent exposure to Greek assets, is using last Friday’s closing price to calculate its NAV, a spokesman for the fund said.
+The $100 million Kairos International Sicav - Small Cap fund , which has investments in Mytilineos Holdings as part of its less than 5 percent exposure to Greek assets, is using last Friday’s closing price to calculate its NAV, a spokesman for the fund said.

 Alexander Schindler, member of the executive board of Germany’s Union Investment and president of the European Fund and Asset Management Association, acknowledged that managers faced a “real challenge” in valuing funds accurately.